ryanstraits/ryanstraits.github.io/_drafts/_pages/part-3-a-grown-up-soul.md

 the next trip to the lake,
 the next moment of silence after the kids are in bed.

-Somehow, acknowledging and savoring life _as we're living it_ is the closest we'll ever come to slowing time down.
+I haven't quite figured it out yet, but somehow acknowledging and savoring life _as we're living through it_ is the closest we'll ever going to come to slowing down time.

 Check your calendar.
-We are nearly halfway through the year 2018. **2018!!** Re-read the digits my fingers just pressed into the keyboard and your optic nerve just transmitted to your brain.
+We are nearly halfway through the year 2018. **_2018!!_** Re-read the digits my fingers just pressed into the keyboard and your optic nerve just transmitted to your brain.

 2-0-1-8.